NubeIO/rubix-ce-docs/docs/hardware/sensors/micro-edge/micro-edge-v1/install.md

 The Micro Edge is 115mm x 65mm.
 It is designed to be mounted on flat surfaces using external screws.
 The Micro Edge can be mounted in any orientation.
 The sensor should always be mounted in a location such that it will not experience very high or low temperatures.
-When selecting a mounting location, position relative to the LoRa gateway should be considered.
+When selecting a mounting location, position relative to the LoRa® gateway should be considered.

 ![MicroEdge - Power - Battery Location.png](../img/MicroEdge%20-%20Power%20-%20Battery%20Location.png)